Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Methodology

 Before considering the forget or retain sets, the training of the Latent representation aligner ($P_{\theta}$) leverages a publicly available corpus.
 More details of the training setup are discussed in Appendix~\ref{sec:trianing_mlp}.
 From this corpus, pairs $(x_{\text{orig}}, x_{\text{anon}})$ are constructed by applying the same anonymization pipeline $f(\cdot)$ used for the forget set, where $x_{\text{anon}} = f(x_{\text{orig}})$.
 Both the original and anonymized texts are independently passed through the frozen target model to obtain layer-specific activations $\phi_{l}(x_{\text{orig}})$ and $\phi_{l}(x_{\text{anon}})$ at a chosen layer \textit{l}.
 These activation pairs form the training data for the Latent representation aligner.

-The Latent representation aligner $P_\theta$ is trained to minimize the semantic alignment loss
+The Latent representation aligner $P_\theta$ is trained to minimize the semantic alignment loss:

 where $\phi_l$ denotes the layer-specific activation function of the target model.
 The parameters of the projector are optimized while keeping the target model frozen.
-The resulting trained model $P_\theta$ serves as a universal neuro-semantic bridge that estimates the neural fingerprint of the original sample from its anonymized counterpart.

-\paragraph{Inversion-Resistant Optimization Term.} To prevent potential inversion of the projected activations back into human-interpretable input space, we introduce an auxiliary privacy-preserving term—termed the \textit{Inversion Optimization Score (InvOptScore)}.
-This score quantifies how easily an estimated activation vector could be mapped to a plausible input embedding through optimization-based inversion.
+The resulting trained model $P_\theta$ serves as a universal neuro-semantic bridge that estimates the neural fingerprint of the original sample from its anonymized counterpart.\\ \textbf{Inversion-Resistant Optimization Term.} To prevent potential inversion of the projected activations back into human-interpretable input space, we introduce an auxiliary privacy-preserving term—termed the \textit{Inversion Optimization Score (InvOptScore)}.
+This score quantifies how easily an estimated activation vector could be mapped to a plausible input embedding through optimization-based inversion.\\ For an estimated activation, $\hat{h}_{est}$ of an anonymized sample $x_{anon}$, $\hat{h}_{\text{est}} = P_{\theta}(x_{\text{anon}})$ consider an inversion process that searches for a pseudo-input embedding $x' \in \mathcal{X}_{\text{emb}}$ in the model's input embedding space that reproduces $\hat{h}_{\text{est}}$.
+Define the inversion loss: